CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

 ## Lab Validation

-1. After completing the task, hit the **Validate** button under Validation tab integrated within your lab guide.
+1. After completing the task, hit the **Validate** button under the Validation tab integrated within your lab guide.
 If you receive a success message, you can proceed to the next task, if not, carefully read the error message and retry the step, following the instructions in the lab guide.

    ![Inline Validation](media/inline-validation.png)